 You can change attitudes with facts, numbers and statistics and you can also use a visceral approach to reach people on an affective level.
 Here are a variety of instructional strategies you can try for attitudinal training.

-Behavior Modeling.
+Model Behavior.
 In this approach, a person models the desired behavior to show how effective it is or how easily it can be achieved.
-In a course to encourage employees to use conflict resolution skills, for example, you might create a video comparing two ways of managing an angry customer.
-The first confrontation ends poorly; the second is defused through the use of conflict resolution techniques resolve some of the issues.
+In a course to encourage employees to use conflict resolution skills, for example, you might create a video comparing two ways of managing a conflict between two employees.
+The first confrontation ends with no resolution; the conflict resolution techniques resolve some of the issues.
 The attitudinal component is the underlying message that the skills are effective and easy to learn.

-Role Play/Simulation.
+Use Role Plays or Simulations.
 Role plays help learners understand the results of various choices in simulated scenarios.
 To enhance realism, the scenarios should branch through alternate paths depending on the learner’s decisions.
 In this way, learners discover how specific behaviors and actions can result in different consequences.

-Creating Cognitive Dissonance.
+Create Cognitive Dissonance.
 Cognitive dissonance is a tension that occurs from holding conflicting or inconsistent beliefs.
-People are compelled to reduce this dissonance by changing a belief.
+People often feel the need to reduce this dissonance by changing a belief.
 An example of cognitive dissonance occurs in people who eat an unhealthy diet associated with disease, yet these same people want to live a long healthy life.
 If you can find ways to create and emphasize cognitive dissonance in your training, you can motivate people to change.

-Appealing to the Intellect.
+Appeal to the Intellect.
 On the other hand, some adults are persuaded to change an attitude when they are given solid facts.
 For example, when persuading employees to recycle at work, provide convincing arguments through statistics that show how a cleaner environment creates benefits for employees and their families.
 Always try to present statistics in a visual format to make them more appealing.
 See How to Make Numbers Interesting.

-Being Subtle.
+Use the Subtle Approach.
 Some forms of attitudinal training are purposefully indirect.
 They may not be a critical goal of a course, but are still important.
 In these situations, integrate the attitudinal training with other content.
-You can do this by pointing out or portraying the benefits change in a subdued way.
-For example, the person who stopped smoking looks energetic or the tone describing an organizational change is upbeat, but not overly enthusiastic.
+You can do this by pointing out or portraying the benefits of change in a subdued way.
+For example, the person who stopped smoking looks energetic or the tone of voice describing an organizational change is upbeat, but not overly enthusiastic.

 Changing attitudes can take time and may require multiple points of contact, reminders and the occasional motivational push.
 But it also lends itself to many creative approaches.